-Client Engagement Strategy Step 1: More Loyalty, Less Hustle
+Client Engagement Strategy Is All About More Loyalty, Less Hustle

 While many businesses scramble to attract new leads, the most sustainable growth often comes from deepening engagement with the clients you already have.
-The Dream 25 strategy was originally designed to pursue ideal prospects.
+The Dream 25 strategy was originally designed to pursue ideal prospects, we’ve shifted this idea to what we call the Top 25, for nurturing clients,

 Your current clients are more than just revenue sources—they’re the ones who are most likely to stay longer, spend more, and refer others.
 But that only happens if you nurture those relationships with the same care and strategy you’d use to win new ones.